-The Core Libraries Release Notes is now the one-stop place to see all supported platforms, for all products in Connext Professional, Connext Secure, and Connext Anywhere.
+The Core Libraries Release Notes is now the one-stop place to see all supported platforms, for all Connext products.
 Previously, you had to see each product's Release Notes to find out what's supported for each platform.
 Now you'll find that information in one document.
 See Supported Platforms tables in the RTI Connext Core Libraries Release Notes.